a-wis/Covid19-India/README.md

 **Modelling COVID-19 With More Disaggregation and Less Nomothetic Parameterisation: UK and India Examples**

-By Wendy Olsen (corresponding author), Manasi Bera, Jihye Kim, Arkadiusz Wiśniowski, and Purva Yadav
+By Wendy Olsen (corresponding author), Manasi Bera, Amaresh Dubey, Jihye Kim, Arkadiusz Wiśniowski, and Purva Yadav